laravel/docs/localization.md

 <a name="overriding-package-language-files"></a>
 ## Overriding Package Language Files

-Many packages ship with their own language files.
+Some packages may ship with their own language files.
 Instead of hacking the package's core files to tweak these lines, you may override them by placing files in the `resources/lang/vendor/{package}/{locale}` directory.

 So, for example, if you need to override the English language lines in `messages.php` for a package named `skyrim/hearthfire`, you would place a language file at: `resources/lang/vendor/hearthfire/en/messages.php`.
 In this file you should only define the language lines you wish to override.
 Any language lines you don't override will still be loaded from the package's original language files.